 One of my favorite hobbies in the world is gardening!
 Luckily, I live in South Florida, so I get to garden all year round.
-However, even with year-round beautiful sunny weather, the plants, herbs, and flowers just do so much better during the summer.
+However, even with year-round beautiful sunny weather, the plants, herbs, and flowers just do so much better during the spring and summer.
 Not only do I love to garden for myself, it has become a wonderful educational and bonding experience with my kids.
 So today, I thought it would be fun to let you know the great lessons your kids can learn from gardening.
 And I want to pass along some of the basics on starting a children’s garden and how to get your kids planting.
-Let’s get started!

 The Educational Value of Starting a Children’s Garden